 Let’s break that down a little, shall we?

-Acquisition and transformation of raw data – Business Intelligence software will glean information from all relevant data sources, before interpreting the information and reporting it back to the user in an easy to digest format.
+Acquisition and transformation of raw data – BI gleans information from all relevant data sources, before interpreting the information and reporting it back to the user in an easy to digest format.

 Meaningful and useful information – Business Intelligence uses the data gathered to make actionable suggestions based on current operations, making recommendations on potential or missed opportunities.